Addee23/C-/README.md

 Notes

-This project was created as part of my journey to learn C#.
-It showcases the skills I developed through lessons and practical exercises, including working with SQL databases.
-It showcases the skills I developed through lessons and practical exercises :)
+I recently completed my first project in C# and SQL as part of my studies.
+As a beginner, I worked on this project with the guidance of structured lessons, which helped me build a basic understanding of both the programming language and database management.
+The project, written in Swedish, was an important step in my learning journey and provided me with valuable insights into how C# and SQL work together. :)